Martin Sheen: 2007–present

+In October 2025, he launched a podcast together with his daughter Renée.

+Activism

-Canadian sealclubbing and other causes.
-Although he did not attend college, Sheen credited the Marianists at University of Dayton as a major influence on his public activism, as well as Archbishop Desmond Tutu.
+Sheen has been active in numerous nonviolent acts of civil disobedience, and has been arrested 66 times demonstrating for numerous liberal causes.
+Although he did not attend college in his youth, Sheen credited the Marianists at University of Dayton as a major influence on his public activism, as well as Archbishop Desmond Tutu.
 Sheen is known for his outspoken support of liberal political causes, such as opposition to United States military actions and a hazardous-waste incinerator in East Liverpool, Ohio.
-Sheen has resisted calls to run for office, saying: "There's no way that I could be the president.
+Sheen has dismissed calls for him to run for office, saying: "There's no way that I could be the President.
 You can't have a pacifist in the White House....
 I'm an actor.
 This is what I do for a living."
 Sheen is an honorary trustee of the Dayton International Peace Museum.

 He supported the 1965 farm worker movement with Cesar Chavez in Delano, California.
 Sheen endorsed marches and walkouts called by the activist group By Any Means Necessary (BAMN) to force the State of California to introduce a holiday in memory of Cesar Chavez.
-On the day of the protests (March 30), thousands of students, primarily Latino from California and elsewhere, walked out of school in support of the demand.
-Sheen also stated that he participated in the large-scale immigration marches in Los Angeles in 2006 and 2007.
+On the day of the protests (March 30), thousands of students, primarily Latino ones from California and elsewhere, walked out of school in support of the demand.
+Sheen has said he also participated in the large-scale immigration marches in Los Angeles in 2006 and 2007.

 According to W. James Antle III, writing in The American Conservative, Sheen is a follower of the consistent life ethic, which opposes abortion, euthanasia, capital punishment and war.
 Sheen articulated his view in an interview with The Progressive: "I'm inclined to be against abortion of any life.
 But I am equally against the death penalty or war."
 He also stated at the same occasion: "I personally am opposed to abortion, but I will not judge anybody else's right in that regard because I am not a woman and I could never face the actual reality of it."
 He also supports the Democrats for Life of America's Pregnant Women Support Act.

 Sheen starred in Jakov Sedlar's religious drama Gospa in 1995.
-Sheen also narrated several movies for the Croatian director during the 1990s.
+He also narrated several movies for the Croatian director during the 1990s.

+In 1988, he was arrested outside the Israeli Defense Ministry offices in New York during a 30-minute rally protesting America’s military alliance with Israel and condemning "the Israeli government’s policies in the West Bank and Gaza Strip."